James Islington

 James Islington (born c.
 1981) is an Australian author best known for his high fantasy series The Licanius Trilogy.
+He is also the author of the first two books of the Hierarchy series, the 2023 novel The Will of the Many, and 2025 novel The Strength of the Few.

 Career

 Prior to becoming a writer, Islington ran a tech startup.
 Though he always liked the idea of becoming an author, he only began writing seriously at the age of 30.
 Islington originally self-published The Shadow of What Was Lost in 2014.
 He signed a deal with Orbit Books less than a year later.
 He has published two sequel novels, entitled An Echo of Things to Come (2017) and The Light of All That Falls (2019).
 Islington stated that writing the second novel was much more stressful than writing his debut novel, in part because of the increased pressure that comes from being signed by a major publishing company.

+The Licanius Trilogy

-The Shadow of What Was Lost received moderately positive reviews.
-Some critics praised the novel's complex magic, political intrigue, and large cast of characters, while others criticized the unoriginal premise while still complimenting the author's prose.
-The second book, An Echo of Things to Come, has received positive reviews which described it as a "dense, suspenseful adventure", as well as "gripping [yet] overelaborate".
+The first book in the series - The Shadow of What Was Lost - generally received positive reviews.
+Critics praised the novel's complex magic, political intrigue and varied cast of characters.
+Some critics, however, argued the premise was somewhat unoriginal.
+On Goodreads the book has an average rating of 4.14 / 5 based on 57.000 reviews.
+The second and third book in the series received even better reviews, and the series has been described as a "dense, suspenseful adventure".

+Hierarchy

+The Will of the Many is the first book in the Hierarchy book series.
+It is an epic fantasy novel and was published by Saga Press in 2023.

+The audiobook edition of the second book, The Strength of the Few, narrated by Euan Morton, reached #1 on Audible's bestseller lists in three categories on its release day, November 11, 2025: Historical Fantasy, Action & Adventure Fantasy, and Epic Fantasy.